Vang Vieng landscape in Laos

 Tuk tuks in Vang Vieng Laos

 You can easily get around Vang Vieng town on foot, but if you’re hoping to get over to the rice paddies, blue lagoons and waterfall then you’ll want to rent a bicycle or scooter.
-Alternatively, you can also rent a UTV, which looks like a desert buggy.
-We rented from this small bicycle shop across the street from Cafe Eh Eh.
+Alternatively, you can also rent a desert buggy.

 Unmissable places to visit in Vang Vieng